spollard/josh-works.github.io/_posts/2019-02-22-exploring_source_code_for_fun_and_profit.md

 But now for the kicker.

-I found out you can _hold the cmd key down and click one of those file paths_!!!
+I found out that if you hold the cmd key down and click one of those file paths, the file in question _will open in your editor_!!!

 AND YOU CAN JUST PUT A PRY IN THERE SOMEWHERE AND YOU'LL HIT IT NEXT TIME THAT LINE OF CODE EXECUTES!!!
 <!--more-->